bocytko/git-backup/README.md

 Restore
 ----------
-Restore a repository named `repository` into `/tmp/git/repository`:
+Restore a repository named `repository` into `/tmp/git/repository`.
+The script shall be run in the directory containing `repository_*.bundle` files:

 ```
 backup-git-restore.sh /tmp/git repository